If you were born in June, the enchanting and glowing pearl is your birthstone.

 Natural pearls have been found in the Arabian Gulf (Persian Gulf) for at least 5,000 years.
 Divers have been recovering the June birthstone from the Red Sea since 300 BCE.
 The Strait of Mannar has been providing natural pearls since 2000 BCE.
 Starting in the 16th century, during Spanish colonial rule, large quantities of pearls were recovered from the waters off Mexico, Central America and what is now Venezuela.
 Only small quantities of pearls are found in any of these areas today.

 Ooh la, la!

 One of the most famous natural pearls is the 50.56 carat (ct) La Peregrina.
-About the size of a pigeon’s egg, the drop shaped pearl was discovered in the 1500s in the Gulf of Panama.
+The drop shaped pearl is about the size of a pigeon’s egg and was discovered in the 1500s in the Gulf of Panama.
 It became a prized possession of European royalty.
 Richard Burton eventually gifted it to Elizabeth Taylor in 1969; Christie’s New York auctioned the Cartier necklace containing La Peregrina for $11.8 million in 2011.